r-lib/tidyselect/tests/testthat/_snaps/helpers-vector.md

       Error in `select_loc()`:
       i In argument: `any_of(is.factor)`.
       Caused by error in `any_of()`:
       !
+Can't subset elements.
-Must subset elements with a valid subscript vector. x Subscript has the wrong type `function`. i It must be numeric or character.
+      x Subscript must be numeric or character, not a function.
     Code
       (expect_error(select_loc(letters2, all_of(is.factor))))
     Output